Skip to content

 Timely Retraction

-Article 462 of the Spanish Criminal Code (CP) offers a unique way out: if the witness retracts and tells the truth before judgment is delivered in the main proceedings, they are exempt from punishment.
+Article 462 of the Spanish Criminal Code (CP) offers a unique way out to the witness who testified falsely in criminal proceedings: if they retract and tell the truth so that it takes effect before judgment is delivered in the main proceedings, they are exempt from punishment.
+The exemption is reserved for criminal proceedings and does not reach false testimony given in a civil or employment case; and where the false testimony has already deprived another person of their liberty, the penalties one degree lower are imposed instead.
 It is vital to act quickly.

 The retraction must take place before the court hearing the main proceedings and must amount to a genuine rectification: telling the truth, not merely qualifying or softening the earlier account.
 Acting through counsel allows the rectification to be framed correctly and presented at the right procedural moment.